 makes one dozen

 Preheat oven to 400ºF.
-Grease one 12-cup standard size muffin tin; set aside.
+Grease one 12-cup standard size muffin tin or line with papers; set aside.

-Add flour, granulated sugar, baking powder, baking soda and salt to a deep bowl.
+Add flour, granulated sugar, baking powder, baking soda, salt, poppy seeds and lemon zest to a deep bowl.
 Whisk to combine.
 Add butter and using a pastry blender, or your fingers (my preferred method), blend until it forms a sandy-looking mixture.
-Stir in the chopped chocolate.